 From time to time financial advisers go bust.
 Failure is a fact of life in business.
 Unfortunately, it can leave a trail of destruction in its wake.
-High profile companies such as BHS caused stress and heart-break for employees and retirees alike as their jobs, pension funds and benefits were suddenly at risk.
-Thankfully, as BHS were such a well-known high street name, massive efforts have been made to recover some of the pension money.
+High-profile companies such as BHS caused stress and heartbreak for employees and retirees alike as their jobs, pension funds and benefits were suddenly at risk.
+Thankfully, as BHS were such a well-known high street name, massive efforts have been made to recover some pension money.
 Although employees probably won’t receive as good a pension as expected, they won’t be left completely out of pocket.

 Search for companies who specialise in compensating victims

 Again, be very careful.
 Thankfully, there are genuine people and companies who have years of experience in these matters and who have a record of successfully retrieving at least some lost investment money.
 You may be asked for an initial fee as these companies are not charities; some also work on a no-win-no-fee basis.
 They would seek to take their fee as a percentage of monies recovered.
 You have to decide which way suits you best.